MANVITH7/Realibot/README.md

 ---

-## 📜 License
+## License

-This project is open-source and free to use under the MIT License.
+This project is open-source and free to use.